-Story Grid: How to Use Three-Act Structure to Write a Story Readers Love
+How to Use Three-Act Structure to Write a Story Readers Can't Put Down

 And your ENDING PAYOFF, like the beginning, is 25 percent or 20,000 words.

 Of course these numbers vary based on your chosen genre, audience, and even if you have an established track record as an author who can sell thousands of books.
 If George R.R.
 Martin approaches his editor with a 200,000-word manuscript, the editor will grin like a kid on Christmas.
-But if I did that, I’d be laughed out of the room, or worse, ignored.
+But if you did that, you'd be laughed out of the room, or worse, ignored.

 But Coyne isn't done there.
 Using this arithmetic, you can estimate the number of chapters you should be writing.
 How can you guess such a thing?